Holi Celebration at International Travellers' Hostel, 2018

 View our Holi celebration photo albums below:

-We unfortunately didn’t get to photograph the celebrations the past three years 🙁
+We unfortunately haven’t been able to keep up with the photo shoots the past years 🙁

 Holi 2018